πΊοΈ Overview

 Built with memory-safe Rust, ACORN is a portable solution that uses statically typed and dynamically validated data structures.
 Schemas include unique identifiers1 to support open science principles and practices.

-ACORN can help inform researchers, sponsors, and partners, as well as train machines on existing research projects β and identify where gaps in our research exist.
+ACORN can help inform researchers, sponsors, and partners, as well as train machines on existing research projects.
+It can also identify where gaps in a body of research exist.

 π How is it novel?